TaleLearnCode/ArchitectLikeABoss/README.md

 The session will begin with exploring fundamental serverless concepts, highlighting the advantages and challenges associated with this paradigm.
 Participants will gain a deep understanding of how serverless architectures differ from traditional models and the implications for application design.

 The session's core will focus on proven architectural patterns that empower developers to create scalable and resilient serverless systems.
-Topics covered will include event-driven design, microservices, and the orchestration of serverless functions.
 Practical examples and case studies will illustrate the implementation of these patterns, showcasing real-world applications that benefit from their adoption.

 Emphasis will be placed on proper resource management, security considerations, and effective monitoring and debugging strategies within a serverless environment.
 Attendees will leave with actionable insights into optimizing performance, reducing latency, and ensuring the reliability of their serverless applications.